Ma1hT3ach3r/ICS4URubrics/README.md

 # ICS4URubrics
 Rubrics for ICS4U course

+At this time each assessment is 10% if more sections are completed student will be given form to fill out to apply for assessment.

+Assessments will only be graded once and there will be one re-grading opportunity where the grade will move up or down 1%.
+That will then have to be accepted by the student.

 **Be aware that all work done in this course should be able to be seen on GitHub.
 Your use of GitHub(and Git) is essential to demostrate proficiency in this course.**

 ## Detailed Rubric